visgl/loaders.gl/modules/wms/test/data/README.md

 ## OpenLayers license

-> The OpenLayers license requires attribution not only in text but also in binary form, potentially making it contagious to applications built on loaders.gl.
-Therefore, loaders.gl will only ever use OpenLayers licensed files for test cases and other auxillary code that does not become part of the published application libraries.
+> The OpenLayers license emphasizes attribution not only in text but also in binary form, potentially making this emphasis contagious to applications built on loaders.gl.
+Therefore, loaders.gl only uses OpenLayers licensed files for test cases and other auxillary code that does not become part of the published application libraries.

 ```
 Copyright 2005-2016 OpenLayers Contributors.
 All rights reserved.